Jongishere/core-crafting-fixed/core_crafting/README.md

-worked on latest qb-core version
+works on latest qb-core version

 --------------------------------------------------------